 Also, the finer the crumbs the less crumbly it will become during slicing.
 Use a food processor or blender for best results.
 Alternatively use a durable, plastic freezer bag and rolling pin to almost flour-like crumbs.

-To learn more about this alternative crust, and see modifications, go to the Chex crust recipe.
 Another option is to bake an almond flour crust or oatmeal pie crust, which would be pair perfectly with the cheesecake filling and fresh strawberry topping.

 Oreo Crust